Terminus004/simsea-front-end/README.md

 As of now, SolrSearch can work completely without any Internet connection, except for a connection to the Solr instance.

-### Original Project

-This project is a fork of original solrsearch project from [Ichbinjoe](https://github.com/Ichbinjoe/solrsearch)

-With added Perks

 ### Perks

 + For my project of Simsea search the code is modified with additon to [linux shell script](https://github.com/Terminus004/solrsearch/blob/master/index.sh)